🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 3.0 -- 10 Public WiFi is scarce and generally limited to select hotels or cafes; most digital nomads must rely on personal mobile hotspots.
+πŸ“Ά Public WiFi Availability + 3.0 -- 10 Public WiFi is very scarce, limited to a few hotels and cafes; no citywide or municipal WiFi networks exist.

 βš–οΈ LEGAL & ADMINISTRATIVE